-In the past tutorials we have seen the basics of Performance testing and LoadRunner video tutorials.
-This article is going to focus on the most important commonly asked LoadRunner interview questions and answers that will help you be successful in performance tester’s interview using LoadRunner.
+This article is going to focus on the most important commonly asked LoadRunner interview questions and answers that will help you be successful in any performance tester’s interview using LoadRunner.

-LoadRunner is one of the best licensed Performance testing tools in the market.
-It is best suited for most upcoming technologies because of the wide range of supported protocols.
+LoadRunner is one of the best-licensed Performance Testing tools in the market.
+It is best suited for most of the upcoming technologies because of the wide range of supported protocols.

 A few basic pointers before we begin:

 #1) LoadRunner interview questions can be categorized into 3 main types – Scripting, Execution, and Analysis.
 It is important for beginners to focus more on the scripting part.